a playfully serious mixed-media collaboration

 Using sound, music and images we explore invisible threads linking people and spaces.
 We follow intergenerational connections and disconnections, along with intercultural continuity and friction.
 Our work is often at the interface of embodiment and transience, sensing and non-sensing.

 connective tissue is a creative team formed by Rachel Beckles Willson and Lin Li.
 They started collaborating remotely (between London and Edinburgh) during the lockdown in 2020, and have completed a number of audio visual pieces – Teatime!, Be Water Be Light, and Unwept Tears (see below).
 On-going projects include Improvised Bodies and other works in progress.
-Improvised Bodies will premiere at the Royal Musical Association Music and/as Process Conference 25-26 June 2021.

 Rachel Beckles Willson uses her work to explore the hidden stories around us and among us, whether she is composing, writing, producing the music of others, or choosing repertoire to perform.